Evolution and determinants of firm-level systemic risk in local production networks: Results

-Splitting the period into pre-COVID years (3,7) and COVID years (4,8) reveals that both $Import$ and $Export$ become significantly correlated with ESRI only during COVID.
-This can be explained considering that during COVID there was an overall drop in trade due to import and export difficulties all over the globe.
-Thus, only the largest and truly essential firms were allowed to maintain trade with foreign countries, and these firms get the highest ESRI values (see Supplementary Materials \ref{si:ess-esri} for a correlation of ESRI, essentiality and size, proxied by the firm's out-strength).
+Splitting the period into pre-Covid years (3,7) and Covid years (4,8) reveals that both $Import$ and $Export$ become significantly correlated with ESRI only during Covid.
+This can be explained considering that during the Covid-19 pandemic there was an overall drop in trade due to import and export difficulties all over the globe.
+Thus, only the most important firms were able to maintain trade with foreign countries, and these firms get the highest ESRI values (see Supplementary Materials S19 for a correlation of ESRI, essentiality and size, proxied by the firm's out-strength, Supplementary Materials S20 for the yearly evolution of fraction of essential links, and Supplementary Materials S21 and S25 for results obtained with a weighted version of the essentiality score).

-Consequently, the above reported impact of import on national systemic risk through local production networks is only apparent during the COVID period in our case (4).
-However, we find that the effect of export is slightly different with respect to COVID.
-While exports as supplements for domestic revenues only decrease ESRI during COVID, they only substitute essential links in the pre-COVID period.
-We find a stable positive and significant joint effect between $Export$ and $Strength_{in}$ in both pre- and COVID years.
+Consequently, the above reported impact of import on national systemic risk through local production networks is only apparent during the Covid period in our case (4).
+However, we find that the effect of export is slightly different with respect to Covid.
+While exports as supplements for domestic revenues only decrease ESRI during Covid, they only substitute essential links in the pre-Covid period.
+We find a stable positive and significant joint effect between $Export$ and $Strength_{in}$ in both pre- and Covid years.
 This signals that increasing export may increase systemic risk in national production networks if it increases the demand for local inputs.

 We run a series of robustness checks that provide further support for the above results.
-Pooled OLS regressions with year fixed-effects and cross-sectional linear regressions run by years are reported in Supplementary Materials \ref{si:pooled_regressions}, \ref{si:cross-regs-imp} and \ref{si:cross-regs-exp}.
+Pooled OLS regressions with year fixed-effects and cross-sectional linear regressions run by years are reported in Supplementary Materials S22, S23 and S24.